iterative/dvc.org/static/docs/commands-reference/fetch.md

   in the pipeline than the named target(s).

-- `-R`, `--recursive` - this option tells DVC that `targets` are directories (not DVC files), and to traverse them recursively.
-All DVC files found will be read in order to determine the set of data files to fetch.
+- `-R`, `--recursive` - this option tells DVC that `targets` are directories (not DVC-files), and to traverse them recursively.
+All DVC-files found will be read in order to determine the set of data files to fetch.

 - `-j JOBS`, `--jobs JOBS` - number of threads to run simultaneously to handle